populationgenomics/team-docs/terminal.md

 ## Shell prompt

-When working with tools like conda, git, gcloud, and Hail, you might need to frequently switch between conda environments, git branches, Google Cloud projects, and Hail namespaces.
-It's helpful to always display them in your prompt, as context for an operation:
+When working with tools like python, git, gcloud, and Hail, you might need to frequently switch between virtual environments, git branches, Google Cloud projects, and Hail namespaces.
+It can be helpful to display the environment name in your prompt, as context for an operation:

 ![prompt](figures/prompt-powerlevel10k.png)

 `zsh` is the default shell on Mac OS.
 [Powerlevel10k](#powerlevel10k) will work for `zsh`.
 See the [custom](#custom-configuration) configuration below for `bash` or `zsh`, and [other shells](#other-shells) for alternatives like `fish`.

 ### Powerlevel10k

 [Powerlevel10k](https://github.com/romkatv/powerlevel10k) is a `zsh` theme with a great out-of-the-box experience.
 It comes with lots of [status segments](https://github.com/romkatv/powerlevel10k#batteries-included) by default.

 If you want to always show the current `gcloud` project, open `~/.p10k.zsh` and comment out the following line: